Should Value Investors Buy These Basic Materials Stocks?

 On top of the Zacks Rank, investors can also look at our innovative Style Scores system to find stocks with specific traits.
 For example, value investors will want to focus on the "Value" category.
 Stocks with high Zacks Ranks and "A" grades for Value will be some of the highest-quality value stocks on the market today.

-Commercial Metals (CMC) is a stock many investors are watching right now.
-CMC is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+One stock to keep an eye on is SSAB (SSAAY).
+SSAAY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock is trading with a P/E ratio of 4.11, which compares to its industry's average of 4.69.
+SSAAY's Forward P/E has been as high as 24.31 and as low as 3.99, with a median of 7.67, all within the past year.

-Investors should also recognize that CMC has a P/B ratio of 1.82.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 3.42.
-Within the past 52 weeks, CMC's P/B has been as high as 2.03 and as low as 1.21, with a median of 1.70.
+Another valuation metric that we should highlight is SSAAY's P/B ratio of 0.73.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+SSAAY's current P/B looks attractive when compared to its industry's average P/B of 1.67.
+Over the past year, SSAAY's P/B has been as high as 0.89 and as low as 0.49, with a median of 0.76.

-Finally, our model also underscores that CMC has a P/CF ratio of 7.39.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 10.08.
-Over the past year, CMC's P/CF has been as high as 9.75 and as low as 5.84, with a median of 7.60.
+Finally, we should also recognize that SSAAY has a P/CF ratio of 3.46.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 10.08.
+Over the past 52 weeks, SSAAY's P/CF has been as high as 18.05 and as low as 3.23, with a median of 10.47.

-Investors could also keep in mind Outokumpu (OUTKY), an Steel - Producers stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+If you're looking for another solid Steel - Producers value stock, take a look at Timken Steel (TMST).
+TMST is a # 2 (Buy) stock with a Value score of A.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Commercial Metals and Outokumpu are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, CMC and OUTKY feels like a great value stock at the moment.
+These are just a handful of the figures considered in SSAB and Timken Steel's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that SSAAY and TMST is an impressive value stock right now.

 Click to get this free report